zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/03_technology_stack.md

 - **Darp** Treat Dapr Like Any Container.
 The daprio/daprd image is just a standard container you deploy alongside your app i.e. Dapr Sidecar (Open Source).
 Optionally, you can use [Dapr Agents](https://dapr.github.io/dapr-agents/) and [Dapr Workflows](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-overview/)
 - **Cost**: Fully free for prototyping, minimizing financial barriers during development.

+### Serverless Alternative for both Prototyping and Production

+Those developer who have credit card and can register for the Azure free tier, have a option to use the serverless platform which are basically managed Kubernetes for both prototyping and production.
+Like [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps) (with [Dapr](https://learn.microsoft.com/en-us/azure/container-apps/dapr-overview) support) and [Jobs in Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli).
+They can get started with the [free tier](https://azure.microsoft.com/en-us/pricing/free-services): The first 180,000 vCPU per second, 360,000 GiB/s, and 2 million requests each month are free.

 ---

 ### Production Stack: Cloud Native and Open Source